Code-Institute-Submissions/iKelvvv-MS1/README.md

 ## Scope

-As I unable to include all of the features from the strategy table.
+As I am unable to include all of the features from the strategy table.
 I will phase this project in multiple phases.
-Phase 1 will be what i have identified as a minimum viable product.
-Please find below the plans i have for each phase.
+Phase 1 will be what I have identified as a minimum viable product.
+Please find below the plans I have for each phase.

 ### Phase 1
 - Add educational content